 Over 75% of our staff return every year.
 Many staff members have made a long term commitment to Sewataro and feel a personal dedication and enthusiasm for their summer role.
 A large percentage of our staff members are experienced teachers and college students studying to be teachers; people who have chosen to devote themselves to enriching children’s lives.

 I was really amazed and impressed by the level of professionalism displayed by all of the counselors.
 The way that they are present with the campers is remarkable and the way that they teach is consistently positive.

 Nathan has been a role model for my son for three years and given him a gift of trust and confidence that I truly believe will have a lifetime impact.

 Drew of the Cree was such a great role model for young boys.
 His singing, risk taking, and willingness to be goofy in front of a large audience were so great for young kids to see.
 So many of our young male counselors are awesome in this way.
 They make activities that young boys might not touch with a 10 foot pole, look cool!
 Jenny was a rock star.
 So positive, enthusiastic.
 She said that Mia asked her one day, “Are you practicing to be a kid?”
 What a compliment.
 And her experience as a mom helped a great deal too.
 I trusted her right from the start.

 In line with Alba’s vision, our programming is diverse and structured.
 It is designed for children to try things they might not normally try, in a safe and encouraging environment, and give them a broad experience.
 Our activities are mostly outdoor-focused and “unplugged” – a vacation from technology.
-In the past few years, a new and growing body of research has emerged, indicating that “direct exposure to nature is essential for healthy childhood development and for the physical and emotional health of children”, confirming Alba’s ideals.
+In recent years, a new and growing body of research has emerged, indicating that “direct exposure to nature is essential for healthy childhood development and for the physical and emotional health of children”, confirming Alba’s ideals.